 More Than a Place to Hang Your Hat

-Sierra Nevada College knows there is more to residential living than having a place to eat, sleep, and study.
 Student Housing is a place for students to develop friendships, participate in activities, and become an active member of the community.
-The Residential Life team seeks to nurture and develop these skills for the benefit of housing residents and the entire Sierra Nevada College Community.
+The Residential Life team seeks to nurture and develop these skills for the benefit of housing residents and the entire Sierra Nevada University Community.

 - For Period:

-Winter Break: dorms are closed to students from December 12th 2014 at 3:00pm to January 16th 2015 at 9:00am, but locked storage is provided for students' belongings during this period.
+Winter Break: dorms are closed to students from December 15th 2019 at 3:00pm to January 17th 2020 at 9:00am.
+Locked storage is provided for students' belongings during this period.

 Full time Freshman and Sophomore students must live in the residence halls unless they meet any of the following criteria:

 - Have earned 60 or more semester college credits

 - Are 21 years of age or older